 How to actually be productive on the bus

 Ugh, 40 hours per month commuting?
 These hours could be spent studying instead.
-(I know you probably don’t say that...but think about the time value!)
-Let’s kill two birds with one stone.
+I know you probably don’t say that...but think about what you could do with that time!
+Let's get started.

 Tip #1: Download your readings.

 Got some reading to do for class?
 Download them as PDF files on your computer, and whip ‘em out on your bus ride.
 (Be nice to your eyes and make the font bigger!)

 What better time to test your knowledge of course material than when you’re on a bus with no internet access or textbook space?

 Open a notepad on your phone and type out recent course material, purely from memory.
 It’s a nice way to review (and be ready to earn participation points when you arrive at UBC).

 Tip #3: Listen to an audiobook or podcast.